 - a communications campaign and audio-visual materials with information for migrant children, and final dissemination of the results and outputs.

-November 2024: International Commission of Jurists published a briefing highlighting serious risks associated with the use of detention procedures under the new screening and border procedures of the 2024 EU Migration Pact.
+November 2024: International Commission of Jurists (ICJ) published a briefing highlighting serious risks associated with the use of detention procedures under the new screening and border procedures of the 2024 EU Migration Pact.
 ICJ calls on EU Member States to revise the EU Pact to completely ban the detention of migrant children, as such detention violates international human rights law.
 In the meantime, it urges Member States to implement this ban at the national level and ensure real alternatives to detention, such as case management, alternative care measures, and community-based solutions.

 The fundamental principle must be that children are treated primarily as holders of rights, not as objects of migration enforcement.